Concentration-Free Quantum Kernel Learning in the Rydberg Blockade: Quantum kernel based on Rydberg blockade

+In this section we introduce our quantum kernel, which we call \textsc{RydKernel}.
+It is based on the Rydberg-blockaded quantum dynamics arising in analog Rydberg-atom quantum computers.

-A NAQC consists of alkaline atoms trapped in real-space using optical tweezers and cooled to their electronic ground state.
+A neutral-atom quantum computer (NAQC) consists of alkali atoms trapped in real-space using optical tweezers and cooled to their electronic ground state.
 For example, we can consider Rb atoms, whose ground state is $|g\rangle = |5S_{1/2}\rangle$.
 A laser with frequency $\omega = \omega_{gr} + \delta$ then drives atoms to the Rydberg state $|r\rangle = |60S_{1/2}\rangle$, where $\omega_{gr}$ is the resonant frequency between $|g\rangle$ and $|r\rangle$, and $\delta$ is the detuning.
-Strong dipole-dipole interactions between nearby atoms in the Rydberg state produce intricate entanglement~\cite{Shaw2024} and power analog quantum computation and simulation~\cite{wintersperger2023neutral, Browaeys2020}.
+Strong dipole-dipole interactions between nearby atoms in the Rydberg state gives rise to the Rydberg blockade mechanism, which produces intricate entanglement~\cite{Shaw2024} and powers analog quantum computation and simulation~\cite{wintersperger2023neutral,Browaeys2020}.